open-telemetry/opentelemetry.io/content/en/docs/collector/configuration.md

 > Configuring an exporter does not enable it.
 Exporters are enabled via
 > pipelines within the [service](#service) section.

 One or more exporters must be configured.
 By default, no exporters are configured.
 A basic example of all available exporters is provided below.
+Certain exporter configurations require x.509 certificates to be created in order to be secure, as described in [setting up certificates](#setting-up-certificates).

 > For detailed exporter configuration, please see the [exporter README.md](https://github.com/open-telemetry/opentelemetry-collector/blob/main/exporter/README.md).